BJP slams parties raising issue of 'non-local' voters in J-K, reminds PDP its founder fought election from UP | Politics

 - India

-The BJP in Jammu and Kashmir on Monday slammed the NC, PDP and others for raking up the issue of “inclusion of non-local voters” in the revised electoral rolls in the Union Territory and alleged they were spreading propaganda to disturb the peace.
+The BJP in Jammu and Kashmir on Monday slammed the NC, PDP and others for raking up the issue of “inclusion of non-local voters” in the revised electoral rolls and alleged they were spreading propaganda to disturb the peace in the Union Territory.

+The saffron party's reaction came as National Conference president Farooq Abdullah held a meeting in Srinagar, where nine parties vowed to oppose by all means, including in court, any decision to include ''non-locals'' in electoral rolls.

+As the war of words between the two sides intensified, activists of PDP held a demonstration here against alleged attempts by BJP to “import votes” while Rashtriya Bajrang Dal torched an effigy of Abdullah during a protest.

-The meeting was attended by the NC, Congress, PDP, Awami National Conference (ANC), Shiv Sena, CPI, CPI(M), JDU and the Akali Dal Mann.
+The meeting, called by the NC, was attended by Congress, PDP, Awami National Conference (ANC), Shiv Sena, CPI, CPI(M), JDU and the Akali Dal Mann.
 However, Sajad Lone-led People's Conference and Altaf Bukhar's Apni Party stayed away.

 Raina said Congress president Sonia Gandhi is also answerable to the country after her party leaders took part in the meeting as the Act was implemented by the Congress in 1950.